gpinteractive1-sudo/B.I.N.G/README.md

 ## 🛠️ Installation & Tutorial

-Clone the BING repository and install the utilities on your Linux system.
+Clone the B.I.N.G repository and install the utilities on your Linux system.

 ### Step 1: Clone the Repository
 Open your terminal and clone the project from GitHub: